Karl Davis (wrestler): Retirement and later years

 In 1962, Davis founded the private security firm Desert Security Patrol to protect homes and businesses in Hesperia, California.
 He had previously served 9 years as a patrolman with the Houston Police Department while wrestling for the Gulf Athletic Club.
 Within a few years, his company had a staff of six patrolmen and a radio operator.
 Working closely with the local sheriff's department, Desert Security Patrol was responsible for investigating a number of local crimes during the mid-1960s and, in August 1965, Davis personally captured a burglary suspect following a high speed chase.
 He was also an avid golfer and won numerous trophies competing in country club tournaments.

 Davis was forced to step down as head of Desert Security Patrol after suffering a series of heart attacks.
 He died at his home on 1 July 1977 in Hesperia, and subsequently cremated at Montecito Memorial Park.
 At the time of his death, Davis was living alone, destitute and surviving on social security having lost most of his money through bad investments over the years.

 Personal life

 Davis married his first wife, Virginia Rexine Dye, on October 8, 1928.
 They had three children, Nancy Jean (1929–1995), Mona Lee (1929–1995) and Carl Jr. (1931–1994), before separating in the mid-1940s.
 He had two more children from a second marriage prior to marrying his third wife, Clara Louise Deburn (1927–2001) in Las Vegas, Nevada in 1956.
 Fellow wrestler Hans Schnabel served as his best man.
-Davis became the step father of her three children Bobbie (born 1948), Michael Steven (born 1953) and Ronald Bruce (1955–1998).
+Davis became the stepfather of her three children Bobbie (born 1948), Michael Steven (born 1953) and Ronald Bruce (1955–1998).